 What Else to Consider

 Don’t stop your nursing school program research with college rankings.
-There’s a lot to learn about about each program you’re considering that the rankings won’t tell you.
+There’s a lot to learn about each program you’re considering that the rankings won’t tell you.
 Take a tour of the campus to get a feel for the atmosphere.
 Even if your program is online, you can still take a virtual tour to find out what it is like as a distance learning student.
 It also helps to talk to current and previous students, as they can tell you what they really like and dislike about their program.
 Don’t be afraid to ask questions.
 The more you learn about each program, the better decision you can make about which school to attend.

 Find the nursing program that’s right for you by filling out this short form below: